 What Happens if you Don't do Anything?

-Early in the course of this tumor's growth, the tumor is a relatively small albeit firm growth on the body, neck or leg of the cat.
+Early in the course of this tumor's growth, the tumor is a relatively small growyet firm growth on the cat's body, neck or leg.
 It will probably not be bothering the cat much at this stage but, as we have discussed, even early in its course this tumor will have far-reaching tentacles whose grasp is deeper and stronger every day.
 If the tumor is incompletely removed, it is likely to grow back more aggressively.
 If the tumor is left to progress, it will continue its growth until the skin cannot cover it and it bursts forth.
 By that time, it will be painful, weepy, stinky, and infected.
 Surgery will no longer be an option but it is possible that palliative radiotherapy (radiation) might create some control on a temporary basis.
 How long does it take to go from a firm lump with good life quality to an infected mass with poor life quality?
 On the average about six months.